Tmalasky/Beer_Recommender/README.md

 (e.g., Astringency, Bitterness, Saltiness, etc.) and chemical composition (ABV, min./max.
 IBU) would be considered in the construction of the model, while review data and identifying information would be excluded.
-The choice was made with the belief that a model based on factual data would provide more significant output than one that considered more opinionated statistics such as review scores, which we believed were more volatile, and susceptible to outliers.<br>
+The choice was made with the belief that a model based on factual data would provide more significant output than one that considered opinionated statistics like review scores, which we believed were more volatile, and susceptible to outliers.<br>

 <font size=2>_*Taste profile, while not an exact science, is based on word counts from descriptions and user reviews,
 with "the assumption that people writing reviews are more than likely describing what they do experience rather